Honeymoon in Japan: Your Ultimate 10-Day Itinerary Guide

 Looking for a place to stay in Tokyo?

 For an ultimate Japan experience, we highly recommend booking a ryokan!
-There’s a list for every budget, from cheap stays to luxurious hotel-like experiences, Tokyo is home to a number of unique places.
+There's a list for every budget, from cheap stays to luxurious hotel-like experiences; Tokyo is home to several unique places.
 Here are some of our recommendations:

 Hoshinoya Tokyo